efabless/openlane2/docs/source/usage/writing_custom_flows.md

 )
 ```

-While you may not modify the configuration object {attr}`openlane.flows.Flow.config`,
+While you may not modify the configuration object (in `self.config`),
 you can slightly modify the configuration used by each step using the config object's
 {meth}`openlane.config.Config.copy` method, which allows you to supply overrides as follows: